aliceliveprojects/WildLoggingDBParent/ReImplementing.md

 }
 ```

 we're calling the `database.getEvents` function, here, as it would be called, but we've put some extra code in, to handle errors.
-One thing we want to handle properly is the way sql errors are reported.
+One thing we want to handle properly is the way **sql errors are reported**.
 We're clobbering those and removing the detail.

 ##### Wildlifelog.js